-Hasan Ghaffar, MD, FRCPC is head of the division of laboratory hematology at St. Michael’s Hospital and assistant professor in the Department of Laboratory Medicine and Pathobiology at the University of Toronto.
-He completed residency in Anatomic and Clinical Pathology at Baystate Medical Center/Tufts University School of Medicine in Massachusetts followed by fellowships in hematopathology at Cornell University and cytopathology at Memorial-Sloan Kettering Cancer Center in New York City.
-His current practice encompasses various aspects of diagnostic hematopathology.
+Hasan Ghaffar, MD, FRCPC is head of the Division of Laboratory Hematology at St. Michael’s Hospital and assistant professor in the Department of Laboratory Medicine and Pathobiology at the University of Toronto.
+He completed residency in Anatomic and Clinical Pathology at Baystate Medical Center/Tufts University School of Medicine in Massachusetts, followed by fellowships in hematopathology at Cornell University and cytopathology at Memorial-Sloan Kettering Cancer Center in New York City.
+His practice encompasses various aspects of diagnostic hematopathology.
 He has expertise in lymphoma diagnosis and flow cytometry.

-Larissa M. Matukas, MD, FRCPC is head of of the division of microbiology at St. Michael's Hospital.
+Larissa M. Matukas, MD, FRCPC is head of the division of Microbiology at St. Michael's Hospital.
 She completed her undergraduate science degree at McGill University in immunology (1995).
-She obtained her MSc in Immunology of Infectious Diseases from the London School of Hygiene and Tropical Medicine, UK (1996).
-She returned to Toronto to complete her medical degree at the University of Toronto (2001), and her residency training in Internal Medicine (2005), Infectious Diseases (2007) and Medical Microbiology (2007).
+She obtained her MSc in Immunology of Infectious Diseases from the London School of Hygiene and Tropical Medicine, U.K. (1996).
+She returned to Toronto to complete her medical degree at the University of Toronto (2001) and her residency training in Internal Medicine (2005), Infectious Diseases (2007) and Medical Microbiology (2007).
 She joined St. Michael's Hospital in October 2007.
-Her current research interests include antimicrobial resistance, quality improvement and medical education.
+Her research interests include antimicrobial resistance, quality improvement and medical education.

-Catherine Streutker, MD, FRCPC obtained her BSc at the University of Waterloo in the Co-operative program in Biochemistry (1989).
-She then earned a Masters degree in Clinical Biochemistry at the University of Toronto (1991), training under the supervision of Dr. Daniel Drucker.
-On completion of her Masters degree, she entered medical school at the University of Toronto and graduated in 1994.
+Catherine Streutker, MD, FRCPC obtained her BSc at the University of Waterloo in the co-operative program in Biochemistry (1989).
+She then earned a master's degree in Clinical Biochemistry at the University of Toronto (1991), training under the supervision of Dr. Daniel Drucker.
+On completion of her master's degree, she entered medical school at the University of Toronto and graduated in 1994.
 She entered the Anatomic Pathology Residency program at the University of Toronto and wrote the Royal College Exam in 1999.
-After this, she completed a two year fellowship in Gastrointestinal Pathology with Dr. R.H.
-Riddell and Dr. K. Croitoru at McMaster University in Hamilton, Ontario.
-In 2001, she joined the Department of Laboratory Medicine and Pathobiology at the University of Toronto as she began her appointment as a staff pathologist at St. Michael’s Hospital.
-She presently specializes in gastrointestinal pathology, particularly upper gastrointestinal tract malignancies but considers herself a general surgical pathologist.
-She is the Interim Chief and Medical Director of Department of Laboratory at St. Michael’s Hospital.
+After this, she completed a two-year fellowship in Gastrointestinal Pathology with Dr. R.H.
+Riddell and Dr. K. Croitoru at McMaster University in Hamilton.
+In 2001, she joined the Department of Laboratory Medicine and Pathobiology at the University of Toronto and began her appointment as a staff pathologist at St. Michael's Hospital.
+She specializes in gastrointestinal pathology, particularly upper gastrointestinal tract malignancies, but considers herself a general surgical pathologist.
+She is the Interim Chief and Medical Director of Department of Laboratory at St. Michael's Hospital.